ourpalace/ourcord/CONTRIBUTING.md

 > __NOTE:__ An exception for this is [`README`](README.md), [`CODE_OF_CONDUCT`](CODE_OF_CONDUCT.md), [`CONTRIBUTING`](CONTRIBUTING.md), [`LICENSE`](LICENSE),
 > and [`src/structures`](src/structures)

 - camelCase should be used for all variables and file names.
 Avoid the use of underscores as word separators.
-This exetends to everything.
+This exetends to almost everything.

 ---